OData/v3ProtocolDocument/OData.markdown

 	http://host/service.svc/Customers?$expand=SampleModel.VipCustomer/InHouseStaff

 For each Customer entity in the Customers entity set, the value of all associated InHouseStaff are represented inline if the entity is of type VipCustomer or a subtype of that.
-For entities that are not of type VipCustomer, or any of its subtypes, that entity is returned with no inline representation for the expanded NavigationProperty.
+For entities that are not of type VipCustomer, or any of its subtypes, that entity is returned with no inline representation for the expanded navigation property.

-##### 8.2.3.2 The `$select` System Query Option #####
+#### 10.2.3.2 The `$select` System Query Option ####

 The `$select` system query option requests that the service return only the properties, open properties, related properties, actions and functions explicitly requested by the client.
 The service MUST return the specified content, and MAY choose to return additional information.